georgejkaye/georgejkaye.github.io/pages/ocaml.md

 *This is based on a tutorial I taught for the [Compilers & Languages](https://www.cs.bham.ac.uk/internal/modules/2019/06-02578/) module.*

 So you want to learn Ocaml?
-Great - you're already on your way to joining the elite crowd that understand this fantastic (citation needed) language.
+Great - you're already on your way to joining the elite crowd that understand this fantastic language.
 Here you'll find a very basic tutorial to get you up and running with the language and its foibles.

 ## Installing OCaml